heitorb/Machine-Learning-Algorithms/README.md

 Tools > NuGet Package Manager > Package Manager Console
 ```

-Then, type the command in the Console:
+Then, type the commands in the Console:

 ```
 PM> Install-Package Accord -Version 3.8.0